 Vacuum sealers that include storage compartments and cutters for bags do exist, but they don’t represent the bulk of the sealers on the market.
 If you buy a sealer that doesn’t include these, you’ll need to store your bag rolls in a drawer and use a scissor or a razor to cut the bags to your size preference.
 Some brands do make versions with bag compartments and cutters: On our list, the Nesco VS-12 Deluxe has both features.

 Some models can take on more than one task.
 With an attachment, many vacuum sealers can also dry-seal jarred foods, making them a useful appliance for avid canners.
 Also, you can purchase bottle-stopper attachments that suck the air out of open bottles of wine.

 Do vacuum sealed foods last longer in the freezer?

 Yes, absolutely.
-According to Geryon, its sealers can keep foods fresh in the freezer for two to three years (as opposed to the conventional six months).
-By comparison, those sealed foods can last in the fridge for four to eight months (rather than seven to 14 days) and in the cabinet for 21 to 42 days (instead of seven to 14 days).
+According to GERYON, its sealers can keep foods fresh in the freezer for two to three years (as opposed to the conventional 12 months).
+By comparison, GERYON-sealed foods can last in the fridge for 4 to 8 months (rather than 7 to 14 days) and in the cabinet for 21 to 42 days (instead of 7 to 14 days).